vuejs/vitepress/docs/guide/markdown-extensions.md

 ## Syntax Highlighting in Code Blocks

-VitePress uses [Prism](https://prismjs.com) to highlight language syntax in Markdown code blocks, using coloured text.
-Prism supports a wide variety of programming languages.
+VitePress uses [Shiki](https://shiki.matsu.io/) to highlight language syntax in Markdown code blocks, using coloured text.
+Shiki supports a wide variety of programming languages.
 All you need to do is append a valid language alias to the beginning backticks for the code block:

 **Input**